-Using Gripstik to increase your hand strength power
+Using Gripstik Wrist Roller to increase your hand strength power

-*Concentrate on achieving FULL rotation on each twist of the wrist.
+*Concentrate on achieving FULL rotation during each twist of the wrist.
 Really go for the stretch.

 *Adjust the tension so as to complete 60 seconds while getting your FULL rotation on each twist.